Dealing with difficult volunteers: a guide for leaders

 Zelos is a simple volunteer management app that helps you provide clear role assignments, simplify scheduling, and track performance.
 This usually reduces misunderstandings and improves accountability.
 Centralized communication makes it easier to deliver consistent feedback and address issues like uncooperativeness or resistance to guidance.

 With our central management app you are also more likely to keep track of things and address arising problems early.
-Recognition features can help you motivate positive behavior.
-Documented performance records will provide transparency, foster fairness, and therefore reduce conflicts.
+Recognition features can help you motivate positive behavior, and documented performance records will provide transparency, foster fairness, and therefore reduce conflicts.

-If you’re looking for practical help on how to manage difficult volunteers, sign up for a free account today and take Zelos for a spin and see if it’s a good fit for your volunteer management needs!
+If you’re looking for practical help for dealing with difficult volunteers, sign up for a free account today and take Zelos for a spin and see if it’s a good fit for your volunteer management needs!